osteele/p5-server/docs/proxy-cache.md

 ]
 ```

-See section "JSON Recipes" below for additional recipes.
+See [JSON Recipes](#appendix-json-recipes) for more examples.

 **`p5 proxy-cache path`** prints the path to the cache.

-**`p5 proxy-cache warm`** “warms” the cache, by loading it with requests for
-p5.js and community libraries.
+**`p5 proxy-cache warm`** loads resources for p5.js and community libraries into
+the cache.

 Many of these commands take options.
-Use `--help` to see these; for example, `p5
-cache ls --help`.
+Run `p5 proxy-cache ls --help` for an
+example.

 ## Implementation Details

-The server rewrites HTML and CSS files, as they are served, to load resources
+As it serves HTML and CSS files, the server rewrites CDN URLs to pass through
-from the server itself instead of from CDN servers.
-This allows the server to
-cache these resources, and to serve them without an internet connection.
+the local proxy.
+The proxy can then cache and serve those resources offline.

-In HTML documents, the `src` attributes of `script` elements, and the `href`
+In HTML documents, the proxy modifies `src` attributes on `script` elements and
-attributes of `link` element with a `type="stylesheet"` attribute, are modified.
+`href` attributes on stylesheet `link` elements.

 In CSS documents, URLs that resolve to CDN resources are also rewritten.
 This
 ensures that if the HTML for a sketch links to a CSS document that in turn